zwen0504/Group5Carlos_Oscar/README.md

 **Oscar Wen | zwen0504 | Carlos Group 6**

 ## Overview
 This project transforms Anwar Jalal Shemza's "Apple Tree" into an interactive digital artwork utilising user input to drive animation.
-The piece generates a mosaic-style background extracted from the original painting and overlays generated tree shape utilising keyboard and audio input.
+The piece generates a mosaic style background extracted from the original painting and overlays generated tree shape utilising keyboard and audio input.

 ## Instructions
 ### Setup